taocpp/PEGTL/README.md

 Each commit is checked with the GCC and Clang [sanitizers](https://github.com/google/sanitizers), Clang's [Static Analyzer](https://clang-analyzer.llvm.org/), and [`clang-tidy`](http://clang.llvm.org/extra/clang-tidy/).
 Additionally, we use [CodeQL](https://securitylab.github.com/tools/codeql) to scan for (security) issues.

-Code coverage is automatically measured and the unit tests cover 100% of the core library code (for releases).
+Code coverage is automatically measured, for releases the unit tests cover 100% of the core library (with the caveat that coverage of C++ code, expecially with many templates, is not an exact science.)

 [Releases](https://github.com/taocpp/PEGTL/releases) are done in accordance with [Semantic Versioning](http://semver.org/).
-Incompatible API changes are *only* allowed to occur between major versions.
+Incompatible changes to the public API are *only* allowed to occur with a new major version.

 For a stable experience please download [the latest release](https://github.com/taocpp/PEGTL/releases).